JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 ```
 ERROR: ArgumentError: Variable x(t) was introduced in process of variable z(t).
 However, a process for x(t) was not provided,
-there is no default process for x(t), and (t)x doesn't have a default value.
+there is no default process for x(t), and x(t) doesn't have a default value.
 Please provide a process for variable x(t).
 ```